Wild City — Behind The Documentary With Its Female Filmmaker

 Image courtesy of Claire Clements

-Like most of us adjusting to the new normal of WFH, Claire herself is working from home in Tasmania, Australia, while also recovering her back.
-Though there’s a 2-hour time difference with Singapore, she’s glad that her company and crew can make this WFH experience fuss-free.
+At the time of speaking with Claire, she was working from home in Tasmania, Australia, while also recovering her back.
+Though there’s a 2-hour time difference with Singapore, she’s glad that her company and crew could make this WFH experience fuss-free.

 While she does feel lonely sometimes and misses being out in the field, she promises that “she’ll be back [in Singapore] as soon as the Australian borders can open up” to follow her passion once again.